kwkoo/golang_broadlink_rm/README.md

 ## Overview

-This is an app (`rmproxy`) and a library which lets you interact with the Broadlink RM Pro+ infrared blaster.

-It is based on [broadlink-rm-http](https://github.com/TheAslera/broadlink-rm-http) and the [broadlinkjs-rm](https://github.com/lprhodes/broadlinkjs-rm) library.
+This repository consists of several components:

+1. `broadlinkrm` (`src/github.com/kwkoo/broadlinkrm`) - A Go library designed to communicate with the Broadlink RM Pro+ infrared blaster and the Broadlink SP2 wifi-enabled power outlet.
+It is based on [broadlinkjs-rm](https://github.com/lprhodes/broadlinkjs-rm).

+2. `demo` (`src/github.com/kwkoo/broadlinkrm/cmd/demo`) - A simple web app which demonstrates how to use `broadlinkrm`.
+Access <http://localhost:8080/learn> to put the RM Pro into learning mode.
+After it learns the remote code, access <http://localhost:8080/> to emit the learned code.

+3. `rmproxy` (`src/github.com/kwkoo/broadlinkrm/cmd/rmproxy`) - A web app based on [broadlink-rm-http](https://github.com/TheAslera/broadlink-rm-http).
+It lets you put the RM Pro into learning mode by accessing <http://localhost:8080/learn/KEY/IP_ADDRESS>.
+You can also make `rmproxy` emit a remote code by accessing <http://localhost:8080/execute/KEY/ROOM/COMMAND>.
+Lastly, you `rmproxy` has a web-based remote control that is accessed at <http://localhost:8080/remote/KEY/>.
+The remote module will require customization to suit your deployment. `rmproxy` also supports macros, which let you emit a sequence of remote commands with a single URL.
+You can send a macro by accessing <http://localhost:8080/macro/KEY/MACRO_NAME>.

+4. `macrobuilder` (`src/github.com/kwkoo/broadlinkrm/cmd/macrobuilder`) - A web app that takes in the same configuration files as `rmproxy` and lets you build a macro and generates JSON that you can copy and paste into a file that `rmproxy` can parse.

-## Docker Support
+## `rmproxy` Docker Support

-The app can run from within a docker container.
+`rmproxy` can run from within a docker container.
 To do that, execute `make image` to build the docker image, followed by `make runcontainer` to run the container.

 Before you run the container, you will probably want to customize the JSON files located in the `json` directory.